Do Good on a Budget: Cost-Effective Social Responsibility Initiatives for Tucson Small Businesses in 2025

 Do Good on a Budget 5 Cost-Effective Social Responsibility Initiatives for Small Businesses in 2020 1

-Ideally, you should decide on a single cause and strategically dedicate your dollars and your resources to supporting it.
+Ideally, you should decide on a single cause and strategically dedicate your dollars and resources to supporting it.
 This could be something like:

 • One local charity or non-profit in your community